Bilal2453/coro-docs/docs/coro-http.md

 ---

-### TCP connection
+### TCP Connection
 A table that represents a wrapped TCP connection (wrapped using coro-channel), it contains many useful things when you want to directly work with the connection and the socket.
+Usually you only should touch this directly when you do know what you are dealing with.

-#### The Structuring
+#### Available Fields
-The accessible fields (keys) are:

 | Field | Type   | Description |
 |:------|:------:|:------------|